This factsheet explains the main methods of making payments in the UK. More information is available on the Pay Your Way website.

 A store card works in exactly the same way as a credit card, but can only be used for purchases made in a shop (or group of shops under the same ownership) associated with that card.

-Cheques operate within a clearing cycle known as 2-4-6 (or 2-6-6 for savings accounts).
+Cheques used to operate within a clearing cycle known as 2-4-6 (or 2-6-6 for savings accounts).
 These set the maximum timescales (in working days) for when customers will start earning interest on the money paid into their accounts, when it will be available for withdrawal and when they can be sure that the money is theirs.
-Some banks and building societies will offer faster clearing timescales as part of their competitive offering to customers.

 See www.ukpayments.org.uk or www.chequeandcredit.co.uk for more information on cheques and the clearing process.